3.3 Contextual Inquiry

 - Confirmation bias The researcher arrives with a hypothesis and notices only the evidence that supports it.
 Mitigate by writing your assumptions down before the session and assigning a teammate to actively look for evidence against them.

-- Sample bias Customers willing to host a contextual inquiry skew toward those who are organized, articulate, and like to demonstrate competence.
-The customers who would benefit most from your product may be the least likely to volunteer.
+- Sample bias Participants willing to host a contextual inquiry skew toward those who are organized, articulate, and like to demonstrate competence.
+The people who would benefit most from your product may be the least likely to volunteer.
 Mitigate by recruiting through multiple channels and noting which segments you couldn’t reach.

 Learn more